RrankPyramid/JEstate/README.md

 $ npx ganache-cli -p 7545 --deterministic
 ```

+**Note:** If you want to use another network, be sure to modify your own contract address in website/src/constants/contract.js.

 ### Step 3: Deploy the smart contract
 We use Truffle for compiling and deploying smart contracts.
 To deploy the smart contract, run the following commands:
 ```bash